 c.
 (U) IVs, Quasi-IVs: See 9 FAM 504.2 for information on DHS’ role in handling IV petitions, and 9 FAM 502.3-3 and 9 FAM 502.3-4 for more on DHS’ role in petitions and processing of immigrant orphan and Convention adoptee cases.
 9 FAM 502.2 (family-based IVs), 9 FAM 502.4 (employment-based IVs), and 9 FAM 502.5 (special immigrants), 9 FAM 502.7-3 (K visas) and 9 FAM 502.7-4 (N visas) address DHS requirements for, and adjudication of, petitions for IV classification.
 9 FAM 504.2-8 addresses DHS’ return, revocation and reaffirmation of IV petitions.

 d.
 (U) Inquiries About Status of Petitions: Posts normally should not send messages to the Department or directly to DHS, whether or not by interested party, inquiring about the status of petitions.
 As an alternative, the consular officer should advise an alien seeking such assistance to ask the petitioner to obtain the information on the pending visa petition directly from DHS.
-Petitioners should direct such information inquiries to the Service Center with which the petition was filed.
-Posts may submit to the Department cases which have public relations significance, however, stating the reasons for such action in the post’s message.
+Petitioners should direct such information inquiries to the Service Center with which the petition was filed or to the USCIS website, which provides real-time case status updates.
+Posts may, however, inform the Department about cases which have public relations significance, stating the explanation in the post’s message.

 9 FAM 602.2-2(B)(3) (U) Changes and Extension of Status (USCIS)